 Recently, scholars such as Michelle Karnes, Claire Sponsler, Gordon Kipling, and Elly Truitt have started to explore how diverse wonders – ranging from marvellous flying horses to conspicuously man-made automata – have been made in, represented through, and translated between, different forms, materials, and media.
 Anke Bernau, the keynote speaker for this conference, has also explored relations between craft, curiosity, and wonder across different textual and material contexts; most recently, she has explored how various kinds of ‘knots’ – both textual, physical, and symbolic – can figure materiality, cognition, memory, and mystery.
 These studies demonstrate that medieval and early modern wonder could be represented by, or stimulated through, materials as diverse as: rope and string, food and drink, paint and pencil, text, narrative and metaphor.
 During this conference, we hope to continue these exciting explorations, journeying right through from the thirteenth century (when relations between nature, magic, and human agency were being reconfigured) to the sixteenth century (when the development of permanent theatres was reshaping understandings of spectacle, performance, and illusion).
 The conference will take a broad definition of ‘wonder’ and ‘marvels’, recognising that the line between human, natural, and supernatural wonders was often indistinct or contested.
 We hope to attract submissions from a wide range of disciplines including (but not limited to) literary studies, history of science and technology, music, philosophy, and drama.

-The conference will take place at Churchill College, University of Cambridge on 1st December 2021.
-You can see our call for papers here!
+The conference took place at Churchill College, University of Cambridge on 1st December 2021.